jaydeepthik/keras-sentiment-analysis-simple-NN/README.md

 # keras-sentiment-analysis-simple-NN
-a neural network based sentiment analysis in keras
+a neural network based sentiment analysis in keras on IMDB dataset

 a simple test of a three layered NN on sentiment analysis training accuracy : 93.91%